Pearson hashing

-Pearson hashing is a hash function designed for fast execution on processors with 8-bit registers.
+Pearson hashing is a non-cryptographic hash function designed for fast execution on processors with 8-bit registers.
 Given an input consisting of any number of bytes, it produces as output a single byte that is strongly dependent on every byte of the input.
 Its implementation requires only a few instructions, plus a 256-byte lookup table containing a permutation of the values 0 through 255.

 This hash function is a CBC-MAC that uses an 8-bit substitution cipher implemented via the substitution table.
 An 8-bit cipher has negligible cryptographic security, so the Pearson hash function is not cryptographically strong, but it is useful for implementing hash tables or as a data integrity check code, for which purposes it offers these benefits: